ShahriyarR/MySQL-AutoXtraBackup/docs/config_file.rst

 Defaults file explained
 -----------------------

+There are some changes related to default config file.
+First and foremost it is renamed and now located in home of user in .autoxtrabackup folder.
-The default config file is located /etc/bck.conf.
-The available options are divided into optional and primary options.
+The default config file is located ~/.autoxtrabackup/autoxrtabackup.cnf The available options are divided into optional and primary options.
 Options are quite self-explanatory.
 I have tried to make them similar to existing options in XtraBackup and MySQL.